Skip to content

 The mill used a magnesium acid sulfite process to produce high-grade wood fiber pulp.
 Chemicals used at the facility included sulfur, magnesium oxide, sodium hydroxide, and chlorine gas.
 Waste streams generated in the process included wood waste, boiler bottom ash, fly ash, wastewater, and wastewater treatment sludge.
 Wood waste or hog fuel was burned in the facility's power boilers, and was also disposed of in the Herring Cove Wood Waste Landfill.
 Over the lifetime of the mill, ash was disposed in several ways, including discharge through the mill stacks, on-site burial, and off-site burial at the Industrial Mill Waste Landfill and the Sitka Municipal landfill.
 For three months in 1990, ash was slurried with mill wastewater for discharge into Silver Bay.
 Wastewater was discharged via the facility's two permitted wastewater outfalls.
 Other outfalls were used to discharge stormwater runoff.
 Process effluent contained pulp process waste and, potentially, any chemicals used in or resulting from the manufacturing process.
 Stormwater discharges may have contained any chemical used at the site that spilled or leaked onto the ground.
 Other sources of contamination included spills and incidental releases of chemicals, including petroleum products, PCBs, and solvents.
 Contaminants of potential concern included petroleum hydrocarbons, dioxin, cadmium, nickel, ammonia, 4-methylphenol, and other wood waste degradation compounds in various combinations and concentrations.

 Risks to human health were evaluated, considering exposure to individuals from both the Sawmill Bay Cove and developed Mill site areas.
 The human health risk assessment identified that people could possibly have been exposed to contaminants through inhalation, skin absorption, or accidental ingestion of contaminated ash, soil, or surface water.
-The ecological risk assessment documented that the Sawmill Cove sea floor community had been severely impacted by wood waste residues and chemical break-down products.
+The ecological risk assessment documented that the Sawmill Cove sea floor community had been impacted by wood waste residues and chemical break-down products.
 Cleanup remedies were taken to prevent these forms of exposure to humans.
 DEC concluded that the Sawmill Cove ecology would naturally recover over time if left undisturbed.

 More Information